uviclibraries/arduino/virtual_workshop_children/2M_covid_sensor.md

 <img src="..\images\virtual_workshops\2M_covid_sensor\breadboard_schematic.png" alt="breadboard" style="width:30px;">

-2. Tinkercad would not produce the desired code by itself, so once everything is connected, go to the “**Code**” section, switch the option to “**Text**” and paste the following code (replacing the code that is already there):
+2.{: .label .label-yellow} Tinkercad would not produce the desired code by itself, so once everything is connected, go to the “**Code**” section, switch the option to “**Text**” and paste the following code (replacing the code that is already there):

 <img src="..\images\virtual_workshops\2M_covid_sensor\code.png" alt="code" style="width:30px;">